 Troop 152 and Coronavirus

-As Montgomery County transitions to the Green Phase of Pennsylvania's reopening plan, we have new guidance from Upper Gwynedd Township, the Cradle of Liberty Council, and our charter organization The West Point Foundation.
+Since Montgomery County transitioned to the Green Phase of Pennsylvania's reopening plan, we have new guidance from Upper Gwynedd Township, the Cradle of Liberty Council, and our charter organization The West Point Foundation.

-We will attempt to meet in-person under these rules on June 30th.
-However, if the rules are not followed or our charter organization decides that it is not working, we will return to online meetings.
+We have been meeting in-person under these rules since June 30th.
+However, if the rules are not followed or our charter organization decides that it is not working anymore, we will return to online meetings.

 See our reopening plan for how in-person meetings will work.

-Also, the calendar is being kept up to date with closures during the crisis.
+The calendar is being kept up to date with changes and closures during the crisis.
 If you aren't already subscribed, click here for instructions.

 Table of Contents

 Until further notice, Troop meetings will take place outside at the Upper Gwynedd Pavilion.

 Below are the reopening guidelines for Troop 152:

 - Each scout must complete the BSA health screening questionnaire before they participate in each meeting, activity, or event.